autumnlikescode/BatchDeobfuscator/dos.md

 8. **Final Output**

-    After completing 50 iterations, the final result of the decoded and executed code is printed.
+    After completing the specified number of iterations, the final result of the decoded and executed code is printed.
 Additionally, the bytecode instructions of the final result are displayed using `dis.dis(ran)`.

     ```python
     print(ran)